WebexCC-SA/LAB-2857/docs/06-connectflow-01.md

       - Rename this http request node to something like 'Get Customer Name from CRM' (edit the text at the top of the window, and click the green tick symbol) and **Save**.

 8. Add a **Data Parser** node, and connect it to the **HTTP Request Node**.
 This will allow you to parse the data received from the customer data base to be used later in any node in the flow.
+Double click it to set it up:

       - For **Input: Import Data From**: under the **Input Variables** section to the right, select the `http.responseBody` variable from the previous **HTTP Request** node 'Get Customer Name From' configured in the previous step.